 Pay the ticket immediately to avoid having your tax refund garnished.

-If you received a letter from the Division of State Court Administration about the garnishment, you have 30 days from the date of the letter to pay.
+If you received a letter from the Office of Judicial Administration's Trial Court Technology about the garnishment, you have 30 days from the date of the letter to pay.

-If your refund is less than or equal to the amount you owe to the court, then your entire refund is being held by the state.
+If your refund is less than or equal to the amount you owe to the court, then your entire refund is being held by the DOR.

-If your refund is greater than the amount you owe to the court, then the state will only hold the amount you owe and issue you a refund for the remainder.
+If your refund is greater than the amount you owe to the court by 15% or more, then the DOR will hold the amount you owe and issue you a refund for the remainder.

-If the court you need to pay is not listed above, you can contact the court by phone to find out how to pay the ticket.
-Find phone numbers for all Indiana courts and clerks offices starting at http://courts.in.gov/2808.htm.
+You can contact the court by phone to find out how to pay the ticket.
+Find phone numbers and websites for all Indiana courts and clerks offices starting at http://courts.in.gov/2808.htm.

 Once your ticket is paid in full, the court will notify the Bureau of Motor Vehicles (BMV) to remove your "failure to pay" status.
 For more information about your driver's license status, contact the BMV.